-Our business is organized and managed in two reporting segments: Fire Safety and Specialty Products (formerly Oil Additives).
+Our business is organized and managed in two reporting segments: Fire Safety and Specialty Products.

 Fire Safety Segment

 The Fire Safety segment provides fire retardants and firefighting foams, as well as specialized equipment and services typically offered in conjunction with our retardant and foam products.